 At the heart is a commitment to empowerment

 Nick runs a variety of workshops within his companies but also independently.
-He has worked with Soho theatre, the Albany, JW3, Jackson’s Lane, The Open Age Centre, Tender Buttons, Big Wheel and many more.
+He has worked with the Royal Court Soho theatre, the Albany, JW3, Jackson’s Lane, The Open Age Centre, Tender Buttons, Big Wheel and many more.

 In these workshops we will work out what kind of writer you are.
 I have a practical way of running workshops and the pen does not make an appearance until a little later on.
 Through word games and telling stories, we access structure, style, voice and character.
 When we start writing, these things are already clear to the participants, which makes the writing journey easier and unintimidating.
 Nick has run these workshops continuously with the Soho Theatre as part of Soho Young Writers.